Shiva-Heidari/Shiva-Heidari/README.md

 - Trotter methods to simulate time evolution of quantum systems
 - Decoherence simulation in superconducting qubits
 - Gate fidelity and qubit reliability under noise
 - Hardware-aware transpilation and layout visualization
+- Qiskit simulation of noise model
 - Translating physical intuition into simulation-driven insight

 I am passionate about turning theory into practical tools and code that help advance next-generation quantum hardware.